OC logo

 • Go back to the results list and select the link for the article title, instead of the "Available Online" link.

-• Next scroll down to the "View It" section of record.
+• Scroll down to the "View It" section of record.
 If there are multiple database names listed, select the link for the 2nd or 3rd option listed.

 • If there is only one option listed in the View It section, note the database name listed.
 Go to the Databases List and search that database directly for the same article title.